Skip to main content

 A menu opened from a top navigation bar on the Equinix portal.
 The menu is labeled Cloud Routers, and the menu contains three options with descriptions: Create a Fabric Cloud Router, Fabric Cloud Router Inventory, and Fabric Cloud Router Policy Manager.
 The Create a Fabric Cloud Router option is highlighted.

-Select a location in the United States.
-(Unfortunately, for now, AWS Direct Connect with Fabric Cloud Router only works in US-based data centers.)
+Select a location.
+(If you are following along and used AWS Marketplace, you will only be able to select US-based data centers due to contract details.
+If you've purchased Fabric Cloud Router through another system or directly from Equinix, you can use AWS Direct Connect with Fabric Cloud Router anywhere we have an onramp for AWS.)
 From there, select Service Provider Subscription.
 Go back to your email, and copy the Subscription Key you received from Equinix.
 Paste that key into the entry box, then select Next: Fabric Cloud Router Details.

 The Select Location page.
 It is step 1 of a 3 step process.
 There is list of datacenter locations.
 Of all of the locations, the Silicon Valley location is selected.
 Underneath the list, there is a Select Payment Type box.
 Inside that box are two options, Billing Account and Service Provider Subscription.
 The Service Provider Subscription option is selected, and a Selection Key text box has appeared (redacted).
 At the end, a button labeled "Next: Fabric Cloud Router Details" is active.